 The required English level of the applicants is at least B2.

-The university offers accommodation near to the faculties.
+The university offers accommodation near the faculties.
 Living costs in Ostrava, including the hostel room, will be around €400 per month, according to your needs.

 Furthermore, applicants must pass an exam in several science subjects.
 Chemistry and Biology are standard for all universities.
 There is also an examination in Physics and/or mathematics for some universities.

 Financially speaking, the Czech Republic is a good destination for medical studies.
 Tuition fees are in the middle range for European countries.
-Living costs are also average for the continent - somewhat affordable for Western Europeans and somewhat expensive for the Eastern European countries.
+Living costs are also average for the continent - somewhat affordable for Western Europeans and somewhat expensive for Eastern European countries.

 The tuition fees for medicine and dentistry are between €10,000 and €13,000, depending on the university.
 The tuition fees for pharmacy are around €7,000.
 Moreover, some of the universities offer scholarships.

 These prices are considered average for the continent, and they are very characteristic of Central Europe and the Baltic states.

 Living costs are around €610 per person in Prague, but this is the highest they get in the country.
 Regional cities like Brno and Pilsen have lower living costs around €580, and smaller cities like Hradec Kralove require €535 on average.
 These expenses don’t include rent.